deyran/pro-asp-net-mvc/chapter-16/04-customizing-the-route-system.md

 ### Creating a custom RouteBase implemetation

+--
+To take control how URLs are matched, parameters are extracted and output URLs are generated, changing the default behavior of the route object , the RouteBase class can be used.

-To change the default route object, i.e. how URLs are matched, parameters are extracted and output URLs are generated, the RouteBase class can be used.
-To derive a class from RouteBase, you need to implement two methods:
+change the default route object, i.e. how URLs are matched, parameters are extracted and output URLs are generated, the **RouteBase** class can be used.
+To use the **RouteBase** class you need to implement two methods:
+--

 1. GetRouteData(HttpContextBase httpContext)
 2. GetVirtualPath(RequestContext requestContext, RouteValueDictinary values)